leadpassion/Pro-Sanity/README.md

 ## Deploying

-This repo is hooked up to a project on Braze's vercel instance.
+This repo is hooked up to a project on Webstacks' vercel instance.
 There are two main domains:

 - Changes pushed to `production` are built at [`webstacks-sanity-studio.vercel.app`](https://webstacks-sanity-studio.vercel.app).
 - Changes pushed to `main` are built at [`webstacks-sanity-studio-dev.vercel.app`](https://webstacks-sanity-studio-dev.vercel.app)